sean915213/SGYSwiftJSON/README.md

 ### Deserialization
 Deserialization is considerably more difficult than serialization as it requires all types have a parameterless initializer, can assign arbitrary values, and are able to report the types they contain.
 Upon deserialization of an `NSArray` or `NSDictionary` (the only objects produced by `NSJSONSerialization`) the following logic is performed:
  1. The type arguments are determined by the protocol that the object being deserialized into conforms:
-  *  If the object conforms to `SGYKeyValueCreatable` the object's properties and type values are determined using `Mirror`.
+  *  If the object conforms to `JSONKeyValueCreatable` the object's properties and type values are determined using `Mirror`.
 The object produced by `NSJSONSerialization` must be an `NSDictionary`or an error is thrown.
-  *  If the object conforms to `SGYDictionaryCreatable` the object's key and value type are retrieved using the protocol's *keyValueTypes* property.
+  *  If the object conforms to `JSONDictionaryCreatable` the object's key and value type are retrieved using the protocol's *keyValueTypes* property.
 The object produced by `NSJSONSerialization` must be an `NSDictionary`or an error is thrown.
-  *  If the object conforms to `SGYCollectionCreatable` the object's element type is retrieved using the protocol's *elementType* property.
+  *  If the object conforms to `JSONCollectionCreatable` the object's element type is retrieved using the protocol's *elementType* property.
 The object produced by `NSJSONSerialization` must be an `NSArray`or an error is thrown.
  2. If the value to be deserialized into is an array then all values will be converted to the array's containing `Element` type.
 Similarly, dictionaries have the containing values converted to their `Value` type.
 For complex objects the value is converted using its `Mirror` property representation.
 This conversion is done using the following logic:
   1. If the declared type is `AnyObject` or the declared type matches the deserialized type then the deserialized type is assigned directly.
   2. If the deserialized value is a leaf value then the deserialized type must conform to `JSONLeafConvertable` and will be constructed using the leaf value and assigned.
 Otherwise the deserialized value is skipped.
-  3. If the deserialized value is the `[AnyObject]` type and the declared type is `SGYCollectionCreatable` an array will be initialized and returned using the array conversion logic.
+  3. If the deserialized value is the `[AnyObject]` type and the declared type is `JSONCollectionCreatable` an array will be initialized and returned using the array conversion logic.
 Otherwise the deserialized value is skipped.
-  4. If the deserialized value is the `[String: AnyObject]` type and the declared type is `SGYDictionaryCreatable` an array will be initialized and returned using the dictionary conversion logic.
+  4. If the deserialized value is the `[String: AnyObject]` type and the declared type is `JSONDictionaryCreatable` an array will be initialized and returned using the dictionary conversion logic.
 Otherwise the deserialized value is skipped.

 ### Common Deserialization Problems
-* Inheriting from `SGYDeserializableNSObject` and assigning value types (ie. `CGSize`, `Int`, etc) - Using `SGYDeserializableNSObject` as an `SGYKeyValueCreatable` base class greatly simplifies implementing the protocol.
+* Inheriting from `JSONCreatableObject` and assigning value types (ie. `CGSize`, `Int`, etc) - Using `JSONCreatableObject` as a `JSONKeyValueCreatable` base class greatly simplifies implementing the protocol.
 But since it utilizes `NSObject`'s *setValue:forKey:* method it is vulnerable to the same limitations- the inability to assign values that do not inherit from `NSObject`.
 There are two strategies for dealing with this limitation:
  * If the value can be automatically bridged to an `NSObject` subtype (ie. `Int` to `NSNumber`) then it will be bridged.  **However** the property cannot be defined as optional or an error is still thrown.
 Instead a variable with a default value should be defined.
  * For more complicated value types the only safe alternative is overriding *setValue:property:* and assigning the value directly.